AutomediUK/policies/sustainable_procurement_policy.md

 ## Communication & Reporting
 To communicate this policy to suppliers, buyers will include a link to this Sustainable Procurement Policy as an appendix to all Invitations to Tender.
 This is also publicly available through our OpenPolicy initiative.

-We will recognise those suppliers whose products and services offer the greatest sustainability improvements.
+We recognise suppliers whose products and services offer the greatest sustainability improvements.
-## 1.5 Policy Development
+## Policy Development
 This policy will be reviewed on an annual basis.